Spanaway Personal Injury Lawyers

 At The Law Offices of Briggs & Briggs, we have over 60 years of experience advocating for the people of Washington in all types of personal injury cases, and the compassion and concern to discuss and understand your case thoroughly before taking it to court.
 Whether you need a simple consultation or an in-depth case review, we are here to listen.

 If you or a loved one need legal help, call The Law Offices of Briggs & Briggs in Spanaway at (253) 588-6696 now for a free consultation.
 We are listening 24 hours a day to take your call and review the circumstances of your case.
-Give us a call or visit our website and see how we can help you with your case today.
+Give us a call or visit our contact form and see how we can help you with your case today.
 The Law Offices of Briggs & Briggs will never pressure you into a decision, but we will be there when you are ready to take the next step.